 Unfortunately, millions of Americans suffer from chronic heartburn.
 For years, doctors and pharmaceutical companies have recommended proton pump inhibitors to reduce the excess acid that causes chronic heartburn.

 One popular brand of proton pump inhibitor is Zantac.
 The makers of Zantac, a pharmaceutical company called Sanofi, have a legal obligation to the FDA to ensure their products are reasonably safe for human consumption.
 However, it is now known that the use of proton pump inhibitors could increase the risk of developing dementia, kidney disease, bone fractures, and vitamin B12 deficiency.
 Because Sanofi created and sold an inherently dangerous product, they could be held liable for any resulting damages to their customers.

 A West Palm Beach Zantac lawyer could help those who have developed health problems after taking the medication to pursue action against Sanofi.
-A dedicated attorney at Domnick Cunningham & Whalen could work to prove a connection between the use of Zantac and a current medical condition.
+A dedicated attorney at Domnick Cunningham & Yaffa could work to prove a connection between the use of Zantac and a current medical condition.
 Using this evidence, they could demand the drug manufacturer provide appropriate compensation for the losses their customers have collected.

 Risks Associated with Taking Proton Pump Inhibitors

 Proton pump inhibitors, including Zantac, are a common way for people who suffer from chronic heartburn to get relief.
 People take this drug to decrease their overall level of stomach acid and reduce the frequency of heartburn.

 Recent medical studies have connected the long-term use of Zantac to a variety of serious health problems, including:

 People who have taken proton pump inhibitors over a long period of time could be at significant risk of developing these concerns.
 A West Palm Beach attorney could help to determine if taking Zantac heartburn medication has led to someone’s current medical afflictions.